LumeWeb/portal-testutil/README.md

 ### Enhanced Count Query Support

-The library now provides a more flexible interface for setting up count expectations:
+The library now provides a more flexible interface for setting up count expectations with improved ORM compatibility:

 - **Basic count expectations** work the same as before: `testCtx.ForTable("users").ExpectCount(5)`
 - **Count with WHERE conditions**: `testCtx.ForTable("users").ExpectCount().Where("status = ?", "active").ReturnCount(3)`
 - **Error handling for count queries**: `testCtx.ForTable("users").ExpectCount().ReturnError(fmt.Errorf("database error"))`
 - **Combined conditions and errors**: `testCtx.ForTable("users").ExpectCount().Where("region = ?", "unknown").ReturnError(errors.New("not found"))`
+- **ORM compatibility by default**: All count queries now return data in the format expected by most ORMs (with a `count(*)` column name)
+- **Backward compatibility option**: For older code, use `WithColumnName("count")` to retain the old column name format

+**Key improvements:**
+- By default, count queries now use the column name `count(*)` that most ORMs expect, eliminating scan errors
+- Fixed the scan errors when using Model().Count() query patterns
+- Added options to specify custom column names for specialized use cases
+- Comprehensive test coverage for both compatibility modes

 **Example usage in a test:**